rimonim/working_predictions/exploratory_analysis.md

 1. Putting the `p_conditional` = .8 group in the middle of the sigmoid curve is suspicious.
 The model wants to do this because the effect of `p_global` can't come close to explaining the difference in RT between the `A`→`X`/`B`→`Y` conditions of Experiment 1.1 and the `C`→`X` condition in Experiment 1.2.
 2. If the universal WM updating threshold were right around p_conditional = .8, I would expect the variance in RT at that point to be especially high relative to p_conditional = 1, at which everybody should be pre-updating all the time.
 In fact, we see the opposite.
 This is strange.

+##### P.S.
+I ran most of these models again using surprisal (negative log probability) of outcomes rather than probability.
+The fit was universally worse.